Netflix-Skunkworks/zerotocloud/README.md

 # Extras

-Settings up infrastructure can be frought with problems, so if you've made this far in the allocated time, congratulate yourself.
+Setting up infrastructure can be frought with problems, so if you've made this far in the allocated time, congratulate yourself.
 Here are some additional exercises which can help expand your knowledge of the Netflix stack or the AWS in general.

 * [Simian Army](tutorial/SimianArmy.md)